 L. Brent Bozell III, Chairman, the Media Research Center

-David Brudnoy, television and radio talk host, WBZ in Boston
+David Brudnoy, talk host, WBZ; Boston U. communications prof.

 Priscilla Buckley, Senior Editor of National Review